LBNL-ETA/MSWH/paper.md

 We built a simple simulation solver that uses explicit forward Euler method to solve the balance equations in each simulation time-step.

 The component models we either identified in the existing literature and created a custom Python implementation, or we developed new models.
 In our implementation we implemented the following existing or new models:
-* Solar irradiation on a tilted surface model is based on [ref duffy beckman]
+* Solar irradiation on a tilted surface model is based on `@Duffie:1993`
-* Solar collector models and model parameters are based on [ref SRCC] and [ASHRAE]
+* Solar collector models and model parameters are based on `@Srcc:2013` and `@Ashrae:2013`
-* We converted natural gas tank water heater model from [ref WHAM] into a hourly time-step model implementation
+* We converted natural gas tank water heater model from `@Lutz:1998` into a hourly time-step model implementation
-* Photovoltaic model based on a simplified model found in [modelica buildings library]
+* Photovoltaic model based on a simplified model found in `@Wetter:2014`
-* Heat pump water heater tank was modeled based on [ref NREL]
+* Heat pump water heater tank was modeled based on `@Sparn:2014`
-* Solar thermal tank is a phenomenology based model based on ideas similar to model used in [ref NREL SAM]
+* Solar thermal tank is a phenomenology based model based on ideas similar to model used in NREL's SAM [`@Blair:2014`]
 * Simplified performance data based gas burner model to represent instantaneous gas water heater
 * Simple electric resistance model to represent instantaneous electric gas water heater